If you’re wondering: “How long does a kayak last?” you’ve come to the right place for answers about kayaks of various materials.

 If you really want an awesome woodworking project, check out the Zen of Wooden Kayak Building.
 It’s a DVD that is really awesome at teaching you to build a lightweight wooden kayak.
 I’m a bit of a woodworker, so I found it really interesting.

 How Long Do Kevlar Kayaks Last?

-Kevlar canoes are desirable options if you are spending a lot of time on the water and going on long trips with a lot of equipment on your kayak.
+Kevlar canoes are desirable options if you are spending a lot of time on the water and going on long trips with a lot of equipment.
+I love my kevlar canoe and I can tell you from experience that kevlar kayaks are no different.
 It is because they are much lighter than other materials like wood, plastic, and fiberglass.

 However, the trade-off here is that they are not as durable as the other options.
 They struggle with a barrage of rocks in shallow water.
 While it is generally never a good idea to scrape your canoe along rocks, some materials can handle it much better than Kevlar can.